The Seven Skills

 Trigger: New project, no CLAUDE.md exists, “assemble”

 You go from an empty project to an expert team in one conversation.
-Describe what you’re building and GIGO researches the best practitioners in that field.
+Describe what you’re building, pick your working language, and GIGO researches the best practitioners in that field.
 Real people, real philosophies, blended into team members who have opinions and push back.
 Then it scaffolds everything: lean rules, deep references, session-end audits.

 Example: “Building a CLI tool for database migrations.
 Go, targets Postgres and MySQL.” → GIGO proposes The Migration Architect (Andrew Kane + Sandi Metz), The CLI Designer (Steve Francia + Rob Pike), The Test Strategist (Mitchell Hashimoto).